 Arinia’s eyes flare blinding white.
 “Your warrant is just.
 In return, I pledge aid and combat.”

 “So it is.
 So shall it be.”

 The circle and rune break apart, leaving a scatter of glittering flickers.
-Arinia’s watery face grows a torso and limbs, then morphs into a glossy silver humanoid figure.
-She doesn’t have clothes, but the R-rated parts aren’t visible—she’s a naked Barbie doll, only her body is made of mother-of-pearl shine.
+Arinia’s watery face grows a torso and limbs—she’s morphed into a glossy humanoid figure.
+She doesn’t have clothes, but the R-rated parts are nowhere to be seen; she’s a naked Barbie doll, only her body is made of mother-of-pearl shine.

 “For the next five minutes, I am yours to command.”
 The iridescent figure walks out of the spring.

 “Very well,” Nyanti says.
 “Clear us a path.”